configcat/feature-flag-reference-validator/README.md

 ### Docker

 Pull the configcat/feature-flag-reference-validator docker image to your environment.
-The image provides an entrypoint `configcat-validator.py` to execute the validator.
+The image provides an entry point `configcat-validator.py` to execute the validator.
 ```powershell
 docker pull configcat/feature-flag-reference-validator